- Education and Science»

 The Sonic Hedgehog Gene and Protein

 Researchers are discovering that sonic hedgehog is involved in many different activities during embryonic development.
 The protein and its gene play a role in the patterning of the face during embryonic development.
-Very rarely, too much sonic hedgehog is made, which leads to excess duplication of structures.
+Very rarely, too much sonic hedgehog is made, which may lead to excessive duplication of structures.
 The protein also affects the development of the front part of the brain and is involved in the development of the heart as well.

 One example of sonic hedgehog's function relates to the eye.
 The eye field is the patch of cells in the embryo that becomes the eyes.
 Sonic hedgehog causes the eye field to split, producing two eyes.
 When insufficient sonic hedgehog is made, an animal may be born with cyclopia.
 This is a condition in which only one eye is made.
 The single eye generally lies in the central axis of the face.
 An excessive amount of sonic hedgehog may cause too many eyes to be made.

-There has been some criticism of the name "sonic hedgehog".
-A mutation (change) in the hedgehog gene is involved in certain health problems.
+The name "sonic hedgehog" has been criticized.
+A mutation (change) in the sonic hedgehog gene is involved in certain health problems.
 Some people think that the name of the gene and its protein sounds too frivolous or demeaning to mention in a discussion with patients or their parents.
+The gene and protein are sometimes referred to as SHH, which avoids the name problem.

 Sonic hedgehog is a very interesting protein, since it has so many effects.
-The many functions of the protein probably explain why Janus animals generally have other problems beside duplication of facial structures.
+The many functions of the protein probably explain why individuals with diprosopus generally have other problems beside duplication of facial structures.
 They often have brain and heart abnormalities.
-These contribute to the death of a two-faced animal soon after birth.
-Thankfully, the two-faced condition is rare, but it's very sad when it appears.
+These may contribute to the death of a two-faced individual soon after birth.

 © 2014 Linda Crampton